l0wigh/Fluorite/EVO2.md

 - Nothing

 # BUG
+- [!] monitor goes on top of each others when setup left to right
+- [?] strut fails to be applied on all windows when unplugging
+    - when manually doing all the step in the good order, seems to work
+    - might need to look on how to setup xrandr and how to handle dirty unplug
+- [X] strut aren't deleted on second monitor
+    - should be fixed
 - [ ] Firefox in scratchpads, if killed, the scratchpads cause some issues...
 - [ ] No focused border when manually changing values in Xresources
 - [ ] Ghidra floating window, not nicely placed and focus + warp...